 UB NORTH CAMPUS

 (times as listed are subject to change)

-The conference is free and open to the public with advance registration.
-(The link for advance registration window is forthcoming.)
+The workshop is free and open to the public with advance registration, using the link above.

 The Journal of Law and Political Economy: Developing the Field